 - Dealing with the challenges imposed by the size, conflicting goals and poor requirements.

 - Understanding the advantages of systematic development and planned reuse.

 - Selecting the structure based on a range of possibly disjoint alternatives.

 Know how to:

-- Apply goal-oriented approaches to identify, specify and validate requirements.
+- Apply agile and goal-oriented approaches to identify, specify and validate requirements.

-- Use the NFR Framework to refine NFRs and resolve conflicts.
+- Use techniques to refine sustainability requirements and NFRs, and resolve conflicts.

-- Analyze the architectural choices and choose to meet the restrictions imposed by the NFRs, promoting the systematic derivation of the software architecture.
+- Analyze the architectural choices and choose the most adequate to meet the restrictions imposed by the sustainability requirements and NFRs, promoting the systematic derivation of the architecture.

 - Specify software architectures using views, patterns, styles.

 - Use architectural description languages and automated tools.